 |A data warehouse is designed to support the decision-making process in a company.
 Thus, it offers an enterprise-wide understanding of a centralized system and its autonomy.||A data mart is designed for particular user groups or corporate departments.
 Thus, it offers departmental interpretation and decentralized data storage.|

-In a data warehouse, the operator is offered one integrated platform where decision support queries can be performed easily.
+The operator is offered one integrated platform in a data warehouse where decision support queries can be performed easily.
 On the other hand, a data mart offers a departmental interpretation of the stored data.